sruShiva/Simple-Pdf-parsing/README.md

-# Auxo_ai - Sruthi Shivaramakrishnan:
+# Auxo_ai - Sruthi Shivaramakrishnan

 The entire assignment is developed using python.